dnm27/mywebclass-simulation-group/epics/user stories/account_story4.md

 * Store user progress data in the database
 * Display progress information on the dashboard or in a separate section
 * Allow users to mark resources as completed and update their progress

+Acceptance Criteria:
+* User progress data is accurately stored in the database
+* Progress information is displayed clearly and accurately on the dashboard or in a separate section
+* Users are able to mark resources as completed and their progress is updated accordingly
+* The progress tracking feature is easy to use and navigate
+* Progress tracking is available for all completed educational resources on the website